Skills reference #

 MCP tools the workflows call #

-The 12 MCP tools exposed by litmus mcp serve.
+The 13 MCP tools exposed by the litmus mcp serve server (the AI client launches it on demand over stdio; you don't run it yourself).
 Per-tool parameter detail in the API reference.

 ToolWorkflows that use it